 top of page

-The Grand Rapids FAN chapter launched in February of 2017.
+The Kent County-Grand Rapids FAN chapter launched in February of 2017.
 Several years earlier, they were alarmed by the increasing number of news reports on the opioid crisis.
 In 2015, they began contacting community leaders and partnering agencies in Grand Rapids and Kent County, inviting them to come to the table and open up the dialogue about this deadly disease ravaging our community.

 The Board and Advisory Board members are working volunteers, passionate about making a difference and committed to providing quality service programming with integrity.